Why does the Port need to expand its infrastructure?

 When will a final decision be made about the longer term expansion?

 We are hoping to make a decision about the future of our infrastructure in the near future.
 Right now, we are in the process of reviewing feasible options in further detail to ensure we are making the best decision for our Port and our community.

 Who is going to pay for the South End Container Terminal extension?

-The Port will cover the costs associated with the temporary extension of the South End Container Terminal.
+The Port is arranging to cover the costs of this temporary extension and funding will not include federal dollars.
 We estimate this extension will cost $35 million.